Animal Cafes

 Are They Ethical?

 This is a fair question.
 Hedgehogs are nocturnal, and being handled during the day isn't natural for them.
 The best cafes limit handling time, provide dark hiding spots, and rotate hedgehogs to ensure rest.
 Look for cafes where hedgehogs can retreat and where staff monitor stress levels.
+Read our ethical animal cafe guide for a deeper dive.

 Get insider tips, maps, and guides delivered to your inbox.
 No spam, unsubscribe anytime.